rsmp-nordic/core_v4/mqtt.md

 Clients can communicate with all other clients, as long as they agree on which topics to use.

 There is no inherent idea of a client vs. supervisor side in MQTT, it's all just clients.
-But for RSMP we would still use the concept of devices and supervisors:
+But for RSMP we will still use a concept of devices and supervisors:

 ```mermaid
  graph LR;